 As part of the development process, Carroll County protects waterways and floodplains with perpetual easements to minimize the potential for impacts during and after construction to these sources.
 The purpose of the Carroll County Water Resource code (Chapter 154) is to protect and maintain ground and surface water resources of the County by establishing minimum requirements for their protection.
 Chapter 153 provides a unified, comprehensive approach to floodplain management.
 Floodplains are an important asset as they perform vital natural functions such as; temporary storage of floodwaters, moderation of peak flood flows, maintenance of water quality, and prevention of erosion.
-Many of these easements overlap with Forest Conservation Easements, which are required through State regulation.
-Within the Loch Raven Watershed there are no recorded water resource protection or floodplain easements.
+Within the Loch Raven Watershed there are 6.23 acres of grass buffer and 0.213 acres of forest buffer protection easements.
+A list of the grass buffer and forest buffer protection easements within the Loch Raven Reservoir Watershed can be found in Appendix B, and are shown in Figure 5.
+These perpetually protected easements limit landowner use of environmentally sensitive areas and reduce the amount of nutrients entering the waterway.